colossus9/github-api-status/README.md

 # github-api-status
-Check the API Status for GitHub
+Check the API Status for GitHub using Travis CI